The best Black Friday deals under $50

 Intex Airbeds and Pumps (starting at $8.47; amazon.com)

-There’s a good chance that your blowup mattress has seen better days.
-You can upgrade your pump, bed or even snag one of Intex’s popular inflatable bean-free bean bag chairs now for 15% off.
+There’s a good chance that your blow-up mattress has seen better days.
+You can upgrade your pump or bed or even snag one of Intex’s popular inflatable bean-free beanbag chairs now for 15% off.

 Best kitchenware deals